 PRISM (Platelet Receptor Inhibition for Ischemic Syndrome Management)

-In the PRISM study, a randomized, parallel, double-blind, active control study, AGGRASTAT alone (n=1616) was compared to heparin (n=1616) alone as medical management in patients with unstable angina/non-Q-wave myocardial infarction.
-In this study, the drug was started within 24 hours of the time the patient experienced chest pain.
-The mean age of the population was 62 years; 32% of the population was female and 25% had non-Q-wave myocardial infarction on presentation.
+In the PRISM study, a randomized, parallel, double-blind study, 3232 patients with NSTE-ACS intended to be managed without coronary intervention were randomized to AGGRASTAT (initial dose of 0.6 mcg/kg/min for 30 minutes followed by 0.15 mcg/kg/min for 47.5 hours) or heparin (5000-unit intravenous bolus followed by an infusion of 1000 U/h for 48 hours).
+The mean age of the population was 62 years; 32% of the population was female and 25% had non-ST elevation MI on presentation.
 Thirty percent had no ECG evidence of cardiac ischemia.
-Exclusion criteria were similar to PRISM-PLUS.
-The primary, prospectively identified endpoint was the composite endpoint of refractory ischemia, myocardial infarction or death after a 48-hour drug infusion with AGGRASTAT.
-The results are shown in Table 2.
+Exclusion criteria were similar to PRISMPLUS.
+The primary endpoint was the composite endpoint of refractory ischemia, MI or death at the end of the 48-hour drug infusion.
+The results are shown in Table 6.

 In the PRISM study, no adverse effect of AGGRASTAT on mortality at either 7 or 30 days was detected.
-This result is in conflict with the PRISM-PLUS study, where the arm that included AGGRASTAT without heparin (n=345) was dropped at an interim analysis by the Data Safety Monitoring Committee due to increased mortality at 7 days.
-A pooled analysis of the data from these two trials (PRISM and PRISM-PLUS) demonstrated that the effect of AGGRASTAT alone on mortality (at 7 and 30 days) was comparable to that of heparin alone.
+This result is different from that in the PRISM-PLUS study, where the arm that included AGGRASTAT without heparin (n=345) was dropped at an interim analysis by the Data Safety Monitoring Committee for increased mortality at 7 days.

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration